domnikl/statsd-php/README.md

 ### disabling sending of metrics

 To disable sending any metrics to the statsd server, you can use the `Domnikl\Statsd\Connection\Blackhole` connection class instead of the default socket abstraction.
 This may be incredibly useful for feature flags.
+Another options is to use `Domnikl\Statsd\Connection\InMemory` connection class, that will collect your messages but won't actually send them.

 ## Authors